Luis Guzman

 Luis Guzman as a child

 As a child, Luis was a troublemaker.
-At the age of nine, he was suspended from school for a brutal fight.
-After this, the boy got his act together, started volunteering in his youth: he helped rebuild abandoned houses and took care of other people's gardens.
+At nine, he was suspended from school for a brutal fight.
+After that, the boy got his act together and started volunteering: he helped rebuild abandoned houses and tended other people's gardens.

-Guzman studied at the oldest college of the City University of New York, and after graduating, he got a job in social services, worked with youth, helping them to choose a career.
+Guzman studied at the oldest college in the City University of New York system, and after graduating, landed a job in social services, working with youth to help them choose careers.

 Luis Guzman in his youth